-Saint Patrick may have driven the snakes out of Ireland, but the potato famine drove out my family.
+Saint Patrick may have driven the snakes out of Ireland, but it was the potato famine drove out my family.
 Along with thousands of other starving people, they were lucky to somehow find a way to emigrate to America.
 Where, like almost every large wave of immigrants, they were not welcomed.

 The lower working classes always oppose newcomers because their jobs are in jeopardy from someone willing to do more for possibly less.
 Those slightly higher on the economic scale were protective of their own ethnic group, and refused to hire or serve the newcomers.